jqno/jqno.nl/site/_content/pages/equalsverifier.md

 ---
 Quick start
 -----------
-EqualsVerifier requires Java 7 or higher.
+EqualsVerifier 2.0 requires Java 7 or higher.
+EqualsVerifier 1.x requires Java 6 or higher.

 If you are upgrading from version 1 to version 2, please see the [migration guide]({{ pcurl('equalsverifier/migration1to2') }}).